wraith13/wandbox-vscode/README.md

 ### 4. 📅 Show share URL history:
 Execute `Wandbox: History` command from Command Palette.

-> 👉 You can change to max history size by `wandbox.maxHistorySize` setting.
+> 👉 You can change max history size by `wandbox.maxHistorySize` setting.

+### 5. 🔧 Next step:
+You can change compiler by `Wandbox: Set Compiler` command.
+And you can specify various options by `Wandbox: Set Options` command.
+Enjoy!

+> 👉 Option repertory depends a selected compiler.

 ## Screenshots